Roger Goodell: Evidence warrants year-long ban for Deshaun Watson

 - Deshaun WatsonLiveTodayTomorrowvs--|

-Roger Goodell: Evidence warrants year-long ban for Deshaun Watson originally appeared on NBC Sports Chicago
+Roger Goodell: Evidence warrants year-long ban for Deshaun Watson originally appeared on NBC Sports Boston

 Roger Goodell may not be hearing the NFL’s appeal of Deshaun Watson’s six-game suspension, but he still has strong thoughts about it.